-Examines the process of researching, designing, executing, promoting and presenting for the graphic design field.
-Marketing trends, products, and guidelines of the advertising and graphic arts fields are discussed and evaluated.
-Individual and group projects mobilize the cognitive, creative and collaborative skills of the student.
-Students create electronic layouts that demonstrate an intermediate skill level in graphic design.
-Prerequisites: GDES111, GDES112, GDES114, GDES121, GDES124, ARTS123.
-Corequisite: GDES211.
+An introductory level process of researching, designing, executing, promoting and presenting for the advertising field is assessed in this course.
+Marketing trends, products and guidelines of the advertising and graphic arts fields are dissected and evaluated.
+Individual and group projects are assigned to mobilize the cognitive, creative and collaborative skills of the student.
+Students will put together electronic layouts that demonstrate a beginner skill in commercial design production.
+GDES110, GDES114, GDES115, GDES122, GDES124, GDES150.